ckwiatkowski-dev/bookmark-manager/README.md

 # Bookmark Manager App 📚✨

-## Demo 🚀

-Check out the live demo of the app: [Click here to view the app on Glitch!](https://glitch.com/~bookmark-manager-demo)

 ## Project Description 📝

 The **Bookmark Manager App** is a simple web application that allows users to manage their bookmarks efficiently.
 With this app, users can add, edit, and remove their favorite links.
 The application is designed with user-friendly features and a clean, intuitive interface to make managing bookmarks easy and enjoyable.